 Basically

 "Haven't you heard of this thing called a "pandemic" right now?
 You know that the borders are closed?
-So, all the people in Paris are PARISIANS!!!"
+So, all the people in Paris are PARISIANS!"

-So the poor fellow has both hands up on the train door windows, the next ones down from us like some kind of frightened meerkat.
-It seemed to be with our laughing at him, laughing at my "hands of lightning" and this dude waiting desperately to get out at the next station, we have audible laughter coming from inside our carriage.
-It must have been the longest 2-3 minutes of his life!
+Meanwhile, the poor fellow has both hands up on the train door windows like some kind of frightened meerkat waiting desperately to get out at the next station.
+Suddenly, we have audible laughter coming from inside our carriage.

 This man learned a lesson that day.
 He now knows not to mess with this Australian.